elixir-lang/ex_doc/README.md

 After adding ExDoc as a dependency, please run `mix deps.get` to install it.

 ExDoc will automatically pull in information from your project, like the application and version.
-However, you may want to set both `:name` and `:source_url` to have a nicer output from ExDoc, for example:
+However, you may want to set `:name`, `:source_url` and `:homepage_url` to have a nicer output from ExDoc, for example:

 ```elixir
 def project do